 Notes

-• I like the mix of whole spelt and white spelt, but you can sub one or the other for all of the spelt component if that is all you have.
+I like the mix of whole spelt and white spelt, but you can substitute one or the other for the spelt option that you have on hand.

 Nutrition